 Let’s be real.
 One of the perks of sitting down while kayaking is the chance to get some gram-worthy snaps.
 Auckland Sea Kayaks will take you for a beaut sunset tour to Rangitoto Island, where you can watch the sun disappear and the stars start to twinkle from the sea.
 A hearty Kiwiana dinner will be waiting back at St Heliers Bay boat ramp—a well-deserved feast for you and your adventure-loving crew.

 It earned a place in our Best Stand Up Paddle Boarding Spots, but Mission Bay is also a solid spot for kayak novices.
 Mission Bay Water Sports has everything you need for enjoying an hour or two in the deep blue.
-Their sit-on-top kayaks are easy to use and won’t make you get your weave wet, so you’ll be able to emerge from the water looking fab.
+Their sit-on-top kayaks are easy to use and won’t make you get your hair wet, so you’ll emerge from the water looking as fab as you did when you started.

 You actually have no idea what you’re doing and that’s a-ok.
 Kayak Waiheke will lead you on a guided coastal tour around Waiheke’s pristine coast.
 With half-day, full-day, 2-hour and sunset sessions, you’ll find something that suits your adventure level.
 Whatever you choose, expect kayaking through coves, caves and canyons with lots of photo opps.
 You might even see a dolphin or two.